ICROA affiliates are able to demonstrate the quality, integrity and credibility that is essential for successful carbon offset programmes.

 The voluntary carbon market has become an established and important component of climate change mitigation.
 With clear rules and standards to ensure quality, companies that are committed to leading action on climate change use carbon offset programmes as part of a broader carbon management strategy to guarantee immediate, effective emissions reductions while delivering value to their business.

-ICROA endorsed standards are :
+ICROA recognized standards are :

-UN and Government Standards:
+Endorsed UN and Government Standards:

 These standards are widely recognised by experts and policy makers as the most rigorous.
 They include criteria to ensure carbon credits (also known as Verified Emission Reductions – VERs) sold meet criteria to ensure they are Real, Measurable, Unique, Independently verified, Permanent and Additional.
 These standards all have independent registries that allow the carbon credits to be tracked using their serial numbers for origination to retirement.